What’s on the FEE?

 When do I take the FEE?

 Readings relating to the two essay questions will be posted on the Tuesday of the respective FEE period and you will have three days to read them before the essay questions are posted on Friday.
 Both essays are due 66 hours later, on Monday of the following week.

 A paper-and-pencil make-up FEE will be offered during Orientation for students who were unable to take the online FEE over the summer.
 Because the online FEEs offer six days total for reading, writing, and revising, they are more accurate measures of students’ writing abilities; in addition, students taking the online FEE receive detailed comments on their writing (which are unavailable to those who take the make-up FEE).
-Finally, if you take one of the two online FEEs, you will receive you results by the end of July, so you will be better informed when choosing classes for the Fall semester and be better prepared for your arrival at MIT.
+Finally, if you take one of the two online FEEs, you will receive you results by the middle of August, so you will be better informed when choosing classes for the Fall semester and be better prepared for your arrival at MIT.
 For these reasons, you should take the make-up FEE only if it is impossible for you to take one of the two summer online exams.

 1. Register in advance by going to the FEE website, aka iMOAT.
 Enter your 9-digit MIT ID number in both the “Login” and “Password” boxes (NB: you will NOT use your Kerberos ID here).

-2. Enter and confirm a new password, enter your email address, and answer the ESL questions.
+2. Enter and confirm a new password, enter your MIT email address, and answer the ESL questions.
 Click “Continue.”

 4. On the date readings become available, log in to view them.